-Not of the best quality, and if not for the desperately silly penchant to weave a contemporary alien agenda through the narrative, the video below provides a good overview of the Armenian plateau, its petroglyphs, and Carahunge.
+Not of the best quality, and if not for the desperate penchant to weave a contemporary alien agenda through the narrative, the video below provides a good overview of the Armenian plateau, its petroglyphs, and Carahunge.

-The following video was uploaded to YouTube by Sati675 on August 20, 2010 in which they describe the Armenian pantheon, which seems to be based on pagan sun worship.
-AR was the sun god (Arev = sun) and the cult figures attached to it derive their names from it:
+The following video, uploaded to YouTube by Sati675 on 20 August 2010, describes the Armenian pantheon, which seems to be based on pagan sun worship.
+“AR” was the sun god (Arev = sun) and the cult figures attached to it derive their names from it.

 - ARtsiv the eagle cult